Weidoorfin/CS246-CC3K/README.md

 - Made floor a Subject AS WELL AS an Observer
 - Floor contains chamber, enemy, item, and stair
 - Floor's init() initializes floor, generates enemies

+##### Development note - Jul 20
+- Added enemyengine to centralize all enemy related operations and holding an
+- enemy vector